Clicky

 Many brands only use the collar size to determine the dress shirt’s fit.
 Therefore, it becomes a prerequisite to get it right.

-The subjective and best way to test the collar fit is how it feels on the neck.
-A collar that is gently touching your neck is usually the right fit.
+The subjective and best way to test the dress shirt collar fit is how it feels on the neck.

-Similarly, the ease of sliding two fingers between the neck and collar with the top button closed tests the collar fit.
+A well-fitted collar that is gently touching your neck.
+Likewise, the ease of sliding two fingers between the neck and the collar with the top button closed tests the right collar size.

 Any strain on the neck or the feeling of being choked indicates a tight fit.